philc/book-notes/engineering/thinking in systems - donella meadows.md

 * "Words and sentences must, by necessity, come only one at a time in linear, logical order.
 Systems happen all at once.
 They are connected not just in one direction, but in many directions simultaneously."
-  * (so pictures and graphs must be used.
-This book has many systems diagrams, which look like UML diagrams).
+  * So pictures and graphs must be used.
+(This book has many systems diagrams, which look like UML diagrams.)
 * Systems theory is a complementary lens to the observant human eye, and the detail-revealing microscope.
 It's not a superior lens.
 "The more ways of seeing, the better."